 Bodegas Fariña turned 75 this year.
-There are 3 generations behind; a big family who works a lot to make the best of their land.
+There are three generations behind; a big family who works a lot to make the best of their land.
 The winery is located in Zamora, Toro and it’s surrounded by some of the oldest vineyards in Spain.

-A family heritage that family turns into profession:
+A family heritage that family turns into profession

-How did Manuel Fariña start his career:
+How did Manuel Fariña start his career?

-A unique grape in a unique terroir, Tinta de Toro:
+A unique grape in a unique terroir, Tinta de Toro

-Manuel Fariña explains:
+Manuel Fariña explains

-Tinta de Toro has been growing in our region more than 10 centuries according to historical data.
-The viticulturists of this region has been planting and choosing only the most adapted grapes for many years, so finally they ended up with this special clone of Tempranillo variety, which we call Tinta de Toro.
+Tinta de Toro has been growing in our region for more than ten centuries according to historical data.
+The viticulturists of this region have been planting and choosing only the most adapted grapes for many years, so finally they ended up with this special clone of Tempranillo variety, which we call Tinta de Toro.
 It has peculiar characteristics; it makes a difference when compared with Tempranillo.
 In Toro, we have extreme climatic conditions, really cold winters and dry summers.
-So Tinta de Toro has looser bunches, smaller grains, thicker skin, smaller leaves and shorter vegetative cycle in comparison to Temperanillo, to adapt perfectly to these conditions in the region.
+So Tinta de Toro has looser bunches, smaller grains, thicker skin, smaller leaves and shorter vegetative cycle in comparison to Tempranillo, to adapt perfectly to these conditions in the region.
 We have various plantations of Tinta de Toro, all of the plants were obtained from the buds of old Tinta de Toro vines adapted to the region very well.

 Apart from the Tinta de Toro, there is a really important characteristic of the vineyards of Toro: The majority of the vineyards are pre-phylloxeric.
 So thanks to this, there are a lot of plantations of which the vines are not grafted to a rootstock.
 This creates different morphological characteristics and development in the plant, which help us to produce totally different grapes and wines.

-Pr1mero, not only wine but a piece of art:
+Pr1mero, not only wine but a piece of art

 How the Primero wine was born?

-The wine museum in Bodegas Fariña:
+The wine museum in Bodegas Fariña

-The wine museum in the winery comes from really long time ago because my father always kept the ancient machinery of winemaking and viticulture, tried to show them to the visitors.
-The museum is still under process, it is not 100% completed, we are putting piece by piece, with photos, with stories behind, of the region and of the family to see how it’s developing the winemaking and viticulture in the last century.
+The wine museum in the winery comes from a really long time ago because my father always kept the ancient machinery of winemaking and viticulture, and tried to show them to the visitors.
+The museum is still under process, it is not 100% completed, we are putting together piece by piece, with photos, with stories behind, of the region and of the family to see how it’s developing the winemaking and viticulture in the last century.
 Currently, our idea is to unify the modern part dedicated to paintings of Primero contest which are abstract works.

-Application Fariña for the smartphones:
+Application Fariña for the smartphones

 We are trying all the time to be updated with the innovations, although it’s not very easy for us as a small family winery.
-3-4 years ago, we decided to launch an application for Fariña, first of all to have our webpage easier in all the smartphones and also to communicate with our clients about the novelties.
+Around four years ago, we decided to launch an application for Fariña, first of all to have our webpage easier in all the smartphones and also to communicate with our clients about the novelties.
 In this application there is also a feature where you can have a virtual glass of our wine Primero, which is very exceptional.
 We are happy to contact with our consumers this way.

-A family winery which always innovates:
+A family winery which always innovates

-How Manuel Fariña sees the near future of the winery:
+How Manuel Fariña sees the near future of the winery?

 Lately, our decisions are going in the same way as the Spanish wines.
 We are making very important soil studies in our land to know better what we have and to work independently with each parcel.
 We would like to distinguish our wines with the type of the soil, exposition and varieties along with the intervention that the human can make on the wine, which, I believe, is very interesting.
-We are lucky that Tempranillo is everywhere around the world but we can put more value of this variety and I believe that all the Spanish wines are going to the same direction to increase the quality even more.
+We are lucky that Tempranillo is everywhere around the world but we can put more value in this variety and I believe that all the Spanish wines are going in the same direction to increase the quality even more.
 As a winery, we are not searching for big projects that we cannot relate with.
 We will always keep our land close to us and work as a family, so we will be working on personal small projects.
 We are a really small region of Spain, very isolated and traditional but we are always trying to innovate.
 Sometimes we are making mistakes, which is also important because we are still learning our capacities.
-We have the knowledge of making wine in the family since 75 years; my grandfather started it in a very tiny cellar down his house.
+We’ve had the knowledge of making wine in the family for 75 years; my grandfather started it in a very tiny cellar down his house.
 Our aim is to put more value to our story and our tradition, with the knowledge coming from the family and by always feeding it with the new technologies.

-All images © 2017 by Neslihan IVIT.
+All images © 2017 by Wines of Nesli.
 All rights reserved.